gschmutz/stream-processing-workshop/05-bluesky-data-intestion/README.md

 In this workshop we will implement a streaming pipeline that ingests live data from **Bluesky** and routes it through Apache Kafka into Elasticsearch for search and visualisation.
 The solution architecture is shown in the diagram below.

+[Bluesky](https://bsky.app) is a decentralised social network built on the [AT Protocol](https://atproto.com/) — an open standard for federated social applications.
+Unlike traditional social platforms, AT Protocol is fully open: every post, like, repost, and follow is publicly readable through a real-time event stream called the **firehose**.
+The firehose delivers a continuous, unfiltered stream of all activity across the network — typically thousands of events per second — making it an excellent real-world source for streaming data workshops.

+The pipeline we build follows a classic **ingest → route → index → visualise** pattern:

+1. **BlueBird** connects to the Bluesky firehose and publishes every event to a single raw Kafka topic
+2. **Apache NiFi** reads from that topic and routes each message to a type-specific topic based on the Bluesky collection type
+3. **Kafka Connect** reads from the posts topic and sinks the data into an Elasticsearch index
+4. **Kibana** queries Elasticsearch and renders the results as a searchable, auto-refreshing dashboard

 ![Alt Image Text](./images/bluesky-data-integration-workshop.png "Solution Architecture")

 ## Table of Contents